AsteaFrostweb/3DDriftGame/README.md

-# 3D Drift Game
+# Tenacious Drift 3D: A Drifting Game Project
-Tenacious drift 3D

-This project is a result of my continued exploration into game development and serves as a demonstration of my growing skills.
-Whils't I acknowledge that the project may not meet my highest standards or adhere to best coding practices, it's main purpose is to be a documented learning journey for me.
+Welcome to Tenacious Drift 3D, a project showcasing my skills in game development.

 ---
+## Dependencies

+This project relies on [Drift_Game_Highscores](https://github.com/AsteaFrostweb/2DDriftGameHighscores) for Highscore functionality.

 ## Features

-- **Basic Drifting Gameplay**: Experience the thrill of drifting through challenging courses.
-- **Simple Controls**: Easy-to-use controls make it accessible to players of all skill levels.
-- **Visual Feedback**: Visual cues and effects enhance the gaming experience.
+- **Login and High Scores**: Connect to the game's MVC application to access high scores and track your progress.
+- **Menu Screen**: Choose from available maps and cars (currently featuring one map).
+- **Gameplay**: Experience drifting on challenging courses with features such as drifts, drift scores, lap tracking (including checkpoints and nodes), basic sound effects, and camera tracking/smoothing.
+- **Post-Game Score Submission**: Share your achievements by submitting your score to the high scores if it surpasses your current record.
+- **High Scores Web Application**: Compete with others and monitor your progress using the integrated high scores web app.

 ---

 ## Why I Created This Project

-Although I recognize that this project may not be perfect, it has provided me with invaluable learning opportunities.
-Through this project, I've honed my skills in game development, including:

-- **Programming Logic**: Implementing game mechanics required thoughtful problem-solving and logic.
-- **Game Design Considerations**: Designing engaging gameplay experiences taught me the importance of player feedback and balancing.
+Tenacious Drift 3D has been a learning experience, improving my game development skills:

+- **Logic & Design**: Problem-solving and player feedback understanding.
+- **UI Development**: Crafting user-friendly interfaces.
+- **Networking with ASP.NET Core**: Implementing login and high scores.
-- **Version Control with Git**: Managing the project using Git and GitHub taught me the importance of collaboration and version control in software development.
+- **Version Control**: Managing the project with Git and GitHub.

 ---

 ## Gameplay Overview

-The game features:
+Explore Tenacious Drift 3D:

-- **Login Screen**: Connects to an MVC application handling high scores.
+- **Login Screen**: Connect to high scores.
-- **Menu Screen**: Options to select maps and cars (currently only 1 map built).
+- **Menu Screen**: Choose maps and cars.
-- **Gameplay**: Drifts, drift scores, lap tracking (checkpoints, nodes, etc.), basic sound effects, camera tracking/smoothing.
-- **Post-Game Screen**: Posts your score to the high scores if it beats your current score.
+- **Thrilling Drifts**: Master precision drifting.
+- **Post-Game Score Submission**: Share achievements.

 ---

 ## High Scores Web Application

-The high scores web app is also a part of this project, allowing players to track their progress and compete with others.
+Track progress and compete with others.

 ---

 ## Embedded Video

-Here's a brief demonstration of the gameplay:
+See the gameplay in action:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VIDEO_ID" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>